 In line with guidance provided by the Radiocommunication Advisory Group, provision has been made for remote participants to actively participate during relevant sessions of a Working Party meeting when no formal decision process is involved (e.g to introduce a contribution or make a presentation remotely).
 While the Secretariat will make every effort to facilitate such active remote participation, it should be recognized that on some occasions this may not be possible due to factors such as: not all meeting rooms being suitably equipped; the limited number of support staff and many parallel meetings; and the need for the remote participants to have a high quality internet and phone connection.
 Delegates who are interested in making use of the interactive remote participation services are required to coordinate such participation with the Counsellor for the relevant Working Party at least one month prior to the meeting.

 For meetings held outside Geneva, webcasts and active remote participation will only be provided if suitable facilities are available at the meeting venue.

+8 Captioning

+Live captioning in English is provided at all plenary meetings of the RA and Study Groups.
+Transcripts of the meetings are subsequently made available on the ITU website.

-8 Policy on Intellectual Property Rights (IPR)
+9 Policy on Intellectual Property Rights (IPR)

-ITU-R policy on IPR is described in the Common Patent Policy for ITU-T/ITU-R/ISO/IEC referenced in Annex 1 of Resolution ITU-R 1.
-Forms to be used for the submission of patent statements and licensing declarations by patent holders are available from http://www.itu.int/ITU-R/go/patents/en where the Guidelines for Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and the ITU-R patent information database can also be found.
+ITU-R policy on IPR is described in the Common Patent Policy for ITU-T/ITU-R/ISO/IEC referenced in § A2.6.1 NOTE 2 of Annex 2 of Resolution ITU-R 1.
+Forms to be used for the submission of patent statements and licensing declarations by patent holders are available from http://itu.int/go/ITUpatents where the Guidelines for Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and the ITU-R patent information database can also be found.

-9 Software copyright guidelines and form
+10 Software copyright guidelines and form